New Yorkers appear to be happier in the spring

 And Patricia Dos Santos cannot agree more.
-Hanging out with her girlfriends at the bridge, she admits that she gets more excited as spring sets is, “As soon as spring arrives, I am down for everything; I am as happy as happy can be.
-You can spot guys with shirts off —on their bikes- with their bellies hanging out and that is so exciting and funny.”
+Hanging out with her girlfriends at the bridge, she admits that she gets more excited as spring sets in, “As soon as spring arrives, I am down for everything; I am as happy as happy can be.
+You can spot guys with shirts off —on their bikes with their bellies hanging out and that is so exciting and funny.”

 So what makes you happier in the spring than in the winter?
-What is this phenomenon, if not SAD (quite literally)?
+What is the phenomenon if not SAD (quite literally)?

-According to the National Institute of Mental Health, the winter does bring with itself a series of problems that could lead to a type of depression and bipolarity.
+The winter brings with itself a series of problems that could lead to a certain type of depression and bipolarity.
 The disorder called Seasonal Affective Disorder (SAD) comes and goes with the seasons, typically starting in the late fall and early winter and going away during the spring and summer.
-The report suggests that people who suffer with this disorder are incapable of regulating their serotonin (hormone affecting emotions) and melatonin (hormone affecting sleep) levels, leaving them more lethargic and depressed with lower levels of energy during the fall and winter seasons.
+The report suggests that people who suffer from this disorder are incapable of regulating their serotonin (hormone affecting emotions) and melatonin (hormone affecting sleep) levels, leaving them more lethargic and depressed with lower levels of energy during the fall and winter seasons.

-Pritpal Singh, a student at Pace University, agrees that everything to him seems fresher in the spring, “In the winters, it just feel like people are more in a rush, like they are running to catch something.
-Yes, I am happier in the spring, except Mondays obviously when I have early morning class.”
+Pritpal Singh, a student at Pace University, agrees that everything seems fresher in the spring, “In the winters, it just feels like people are more in a rush like they are running to catch something.
+Yes, I am happier in the spring, except Mondays obviously when I have an early morning class.”